What is PCOS?

 What are the symptoms of PCOS?

-Some early symptoms of PCOS
+Early symptoms of PCOS

 Irregular or prolonged menstrual cycles is among the most common PCOS symptoms.
 In some cases, women might have fewer than nine periods, or abnormally heavy periods annually.